frederic-perez/AmE-dictionary/data/idioms.md

 __a stab in the back__ A betrayal; an act of treachery. _It felt like a stab in the back to hear that Paul was going out with my ex-girlfriend._
 __a standstill__ A period in which something is stopped or halted.
 __a stone’s throw__ :two: A very short distance. _The shore house is a stone’s throw from the ocean!_ _Just a stone’s throw from Wrigley Field._
+__a thin skin__ If someone has a thin skin, they are very easily upset or offended by criticism. _He’ll never make it in journalism with such a thin skin._
 __a thorn in (one’s) side__
 __a thou__
 __a travesty of justice__ A legal act or decision that is so unjust that it seems like a grotesque mockery or imitation of the way the justice system is supposed to operate. _The acquittal of the mass murderer is an absolute travesty of justice._